 Bogus Rule #2 Focus on Day to Day Purchases: This is the second most useless piece of advice.
 It comes in many forms.
 You should spend your extremely valuable brain cells on… watching your $4 latte purchases, $4 bag lunch vs $7 take out lunch and you should be laser focused on $3 toilet paper versus $4 toilet paper.
-Just like the toilet paper, you should wipe your a** with this advice.
 Before getting too annoyed by this, it actually follows the same outline as above!
 Anyone who actually believes this is the way to become wealthy/rich is playing a cruel joke on you, is broke or is a liar.

 How is this a cruel joke?
-It is a cruel joke because you are going to develop a frugality mindset.
+It is a cruel joke because you are going to develop a frugality belief system.
 In addition to this development you’re not going to think about the extremely high cost of avoiding coffee.
 Want a solution?
-Every single time you get coffee, buy two, one for you and one for the guy you’re meeting for coffee.
+Every single time you get coffee… buy two.
+One for you and one for the guy you’re meeting for coffee.
 Now you’re down $8 instead of $4.
 How long does it take to make $8 with practically no skills?
 About 30 minutes.
 Go on fiverr and do a mundane job at your desk to make up the cost.
 Here’s the rub.
 If you can continuously find someone useful to have coffee with, the return on investment in a year is probably going to be $10,000 or so.
 How does that coffee taste now?

 How is the person a liar?
 Lets put the two points together.
-If you are telling people that saving $4 on coffee and $2 on toilet paper and $3 on bag lunches made you rich… This is mathematically impossible.
-Literally.
+If someone is telling you that saving $4 on coffee and $2 on toilet paper and $3 on bag lunches made you rich… This is mathematically impossible.
 If you saved an extra $10 a day for the rest of your life you’re putting away $3,650 a year.
 This is a rounding error.

-Bogus Rule #3 Bond Exposure Should be Equal to Your Age: Ahh yes lets continue to take advice from broke guys who only have $500K in assets!
-This makes complete sense.
-If you have bond exposure equal to your age this means that when you graduate college you will have 21% of your total assets earning 0% in inflation adjusted earnings power.
+Bogus Rule #3 Bond Exposure Should be Equal to Your Age: This makes no sense at all.
+If you have bond exposure equal to your age this implies that you should have 21% of your total assets earning 0% in inflation adjusted earnings power right after graduation.
 Too complicated?
 The reality is here: bond and CD exposure = $ you are unwilling to lose.

 In a low interest rate environment, the net gains by a diversified bond fund is likely in the 3-4% range.
 This means the yield is roughly offsetting inflation.
 So?
 The only time you should have exposure to bonds is when you are financially independent.